JuanPabloDiaz/freeForGeeks/README.md

 - [Free Resources](https://github.com/chasedooley/mostly-free-resources-for-almost-everyone) is a list of free resources for almost everyone. ⭐ [330 stars](https://github.com/chasedooley/mostly-free-resources-for-almost-everyone)
 - [Dev Resources](https://devresourc.es) is a collection of resources for developers. ⭐ [874 stars](https://github.com/marcelscruz/dev-resources)
 - [TOOOLS.design](https://toools.design) is a growing archive of 1,500+ design resources, frequently updated for the community.
+- [Hubdev](https://www.hubdev.tools) is a collection of resources and tools for developers, Utilize advanced semantic search, powered by Vercel SDK, OpenAI, and Supabase, to find exactly what you need. ⭐ [40 stars](https://github.com/xavimondev/hubdev.tools)

 ## Podcasts